Sneasler Best Moveset

 Step 2Sneasler ✓

-Sneasler has a 510 base stat total and ranks as S-Tier: one of the best competitive options available.
+Sneasler has a 510 base stat total and ranks as B-Tier: a solid choice for the right team.
 It works best as a sweeper.
 Base 130 Attack is where it shines.

 Pressure increases the PP cost of moves targetting the Pokémon by one.
 That's the one you want on Sneasler.
 Poison Touch is the hidden ability.
 Niche, but it has its uses.
 Unburden works too if your team needs something different.